UIKA: Fast Universal Head Avatar from Pose-Free Images: Method

 \subsection{Facial Correspondence Prediction}

-\textbf{Facial correspondence estimator.} Inspired by prior work~\cite{giebenhain2025pixel3dmm, wang2025vggt}, we develop a facial correspondence estimator that accepts an arbitrary number of unposed images $\{\mathrm{I}^i_{\text{s}}\}^N_{i=1}$ as input and predicts facial correspondence, in the format of pixel-aligned UV coordinates $\{\mathrm{U}^i\}^N_{i=1}, \quad \mathrm{U} = (u, v) \in [0, 1]^2$, for corresponding input images as follow:
+\textbf{Facial correspondence estimator.} Inspired by prior work~\cite{giebenhain2026pixeldmm, wang2025vggt}, we develop a facial correspondence estimator that accepts an arbitrary number of pose-free images $\{\mathrm{I}^i_{\text{s}}\}^N_{i=1}$ as input and predicts facial correspondence, in the format of pixel-aligned UV coordinates $\{\mathrm{U}^i\}^N_{i=1}, \quad \mathrm{U} = (u, v) \in [0, 1]^2$, for corresponding input images as follow:

 where $\mathcal{U} \ (\cdot)$ denotes our facial correspondence estimator network.
-Specifically, the input images are processed with a frozen pre-trained VGGT~\cite{wang2025vggt} encoder, which extract robust feature representations.
+Specifically, the input images are processed with a frozen pre-trained encoder~\cite{simeoni2025dinov3}, which extracts robust feature representations.
 These features are subsequently decoded into dense UV coordinate maps through a trainable DPT head~\cite{Ranftl2020dpt2, Ranftl2021dpt1}.
 Further architectural details are provided in the supplementary material.

 \textbf{Color reprojection \& Aggregation.} As shown in Fig.~\ref{fig: pipeline} (a), we reproject input images $\{\mathrm{I}^i_{\text{s}}\}^N_{i=1}$ from screen-space into a shared UV space by leveraging the predicted facial correspondence $\{\mathrm{U}^i\}^N_{i=1}$, alleviating the ambiguity of camera pose and facial expression from different frames.
 Thus, we can obtain reprojected images $\{\mathrm{I}^i_{\text{uv}}\}^N_{i=1}$ by pixel-to-pixel matching.
 We then aggregate all reprojected images into an averaged UV observation $\mathrm{I}_{\text{aggr}}$ and a confidence map $\gamma_{\text{aggr}}$: